javier-benavide/clock-app/README.md

 show a visualization of a clock.

-You will find more details of the exercise inside the file **XXX.ts**
+You will find more details of the exercise inside the file **App.tsx**